peasead/elastic-container/README.md

 2. Git clone this repo

-2. Cd (change directory) into the elastic-container/ folder
+3. Cd (change directory) into the elastic-container/ folder

-3. Execute the elastic-container.sh shell script with the start argument ./elastic-container start
+4. Execute the elastic-container.sh shell script with the start argument ./elastic-container start

+5. Wait for the prompt to tell you to browse to https://localhost:5601

 ## Usage